 Recall Paul’s statement: “Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; neither does corruption inherit incorruption.
 Behold, I show you a mystery” (I Cor.
 15:50-51).

 This is a mystery to almost everyone—that flesh-and-blood human beings cannot enter the kingdom of God.
-Only at the resurrection are people (true Christians) changed (born again) from flesh to spirit.
+Scripture describes the resurrection when people (true Christians) are changed (born again) from flesh to spirit.
 Only then are those who were begotten of God born again.
 If we just believe the plain truth of the Bible, God’s kingdom cannot include flesh-and-blood people!

 But exactly when does the change from physical to spirit composition occur?